joehalloran/shoppinglist_project/README.md

 4. **Complex forms:**
 (see next section)

+## Project structure:

+### config:
+Django settings files and base urls.py

+### core:
+Contains:
+* Project wide static files (css, js, etc...)
+* Abstract models for other apps.
+* Logout view

+### lists:
+The workhorse app.
+Handles list and item functionality.
+* forms.py: Meta data for create list form
+* models.py: Lists and (list) Items
+* Unit tests
+* urls.py: URL routing.
+* **views.py:** This is the most significant file in the project.
+Contains most server side functionality.

+### Static files:
+Destination for static files.
+See Deployment Notes below.

+### templates:
+Contains HTML

 ## Challenges faced in this project

 ### The edit list form:
 The shopping list edit for required using [Django Formsets](https://docs.djangoproject.com/en/1.10/topics/forms/formsets/) to create a single form that allows users to edit the list items.
 This resulted in a [complex function](https://github.com/joehalloran/shoppinglist_project/blob/master/shoppinglist/lists/views.py#L96) that could be refactored.
 It also required creating the appropriate [javascript](https://github.com/joehalloran/shoppinglist_project/blob/master/shoppinglist/lists/static/lists/lists.js) to:
   * Switch between edit / view mode.
   * Add infinite items to the list.
-Special attention had to be paid to the Django management form data.
+Special attention had to be paid to the Django [ManagementForm](https://docs.djangoproject.com/en/1.10/topics/forms/formsets/#understanding-the-managementform) data.

 ### oAuth:
 I had not done this before and was keen to implement this myself instead of using a third party Django app (e.g. [Django Social Auth](https://github.com/omab/django-social-auth)).
 After some tinkering and experimenting with ways to add [shopping lists to their ‘owners’](https://github.com/joehalloran/shoppinglist_project/blob/master/shoppinglist/lists/views.py#L60), I pleased to say this feature is working.